atyvaert/ML--predicting-hotel-prices/README.md

 DATA_CLEANING
 ---------------------------------------------------------------------------------------------------

 In this R file missing values, outliers and regular expression were treated.
-To treat missing values in an effictient way, a function was created that was able to detect missing values.
-When the missing values were detected, these were imputed by the mean for numerical variables and the model for categorical variables.
+When the missing values were detected, these were imputed by the mean (numerical variables) and the mode (categorical variables) computed on the training set.
 For some cases missing values corresponded to a value of 0, which was derived from the data exploration, in these cases the missing values were imputed by 0.
-Next to imputing these missing values flag function were also created that created flag varaibles to indicate whether a certain variable was missing, as the absence of some variables could be insightfull.
-Furthermore, functions were created to detect and handle outliers based on their z-score.
+Next to imputing these missing values, flag variables were created to indicate whether a certain variable had missing values as missing information can provide insights.
+Furthermore, outliers of the training data were handled based on their z-score.
 For some exceptions outlier boundaries were set arbitrary based on the data exploration.
-Lastly, some data variables were transformed into useful parts using regular expressions.
+Lastly, the dates were parsed for all the datasets and some timing variables were extracted.

 ---------------------------------------------------------------------------------------------------
 FEATURE_ENGINEERING